3ll3d00d/beqdesigner/docs/install.md

 File Name | OS | Description
 ----------|----|------------
-beqdesigner.exe | Windows | A portable, self contained exe which is built using the python.org python distribution beqdesigner_*distro*\_*version*\_*name* | Linux | A portable, self contained binary built for the specified distribution beqdesigner.app.zip | OSX | An OSX app bundle
+beqdesigner_*version*.exe | Windows | A portable, self contained exe which is built using the python.org python distribution.
+The *version* suffix denotes which version of windows was used to build the exe. beqdesigner_*distro*\_*version*\_*name* | Linux | A portable, self contained binary built for the specified distribution beqdesigner.app.zip_*version( | OSX | An OSX app bundle, the *version* suffix denotes which version of MacOS was used to build the app bundle.

 To use, simply download one of the above binaries and run it.